 Consistent Audit Log Structures and Metadata

-Consistent audit log structure and metadata across data access audit events from all native integrations and the Immuta platform, which centralizes and simplifies filtering and analysis.
-In the near future, Immuta policy configuration events will also be available.
+By enabling a consistent audit log structure and metadata across access auditing events, both from Immuta and all connected platforms, Immuta’s UAM centralizes and simplifies filtering and analysis.
+Immuta policy configuration events are also forthcoming.

 Below is an example of how the audit events that Immuta generates would appear for users: